Trees are an essential part of nature. They provide oxygen and give us shade, keeping us safe from the scorching sun.

 This tree is native to Australia and was brought to California by people who wanted to grow it there because of its density.
 It is often found in warm climates like Southern California, where it can grow naturally without extra human help.

-Also, it is resistant to pests and diseases, so you do not have to worry about keeping it healthy because it is so easy to grow and maintain.
+Besides rapid growth, this tree is that it is resistant to pests and diseases — yet another remarkable trait.
+Therefore, you do not have to worry about keeping it healthy because it is easy to grow and maintain.
 It is a great choice for anyone looking for a quick way to add greenery to their yard or garden.

 6. Weeping Willow

-This tree grows fast, with height increases of more than 24″ per year.
-The weeping willow can grow up to 6-8 feet in one year.
-The weeping willow has an attractive shape, which is why it is used as a shade tree for streets and lawns.
+This tree grows fast, with height increases of more than 24 inches per year.
+However, the growth rate varies, sometimes adding massive heights of 6 to 8 feet in one year.
+The plant features an attractive shape, and that’s why it’s popularly used as a shade tree for streets and lawns.

-Also, it does well in full sun and can tolerate various soil types and pH levels.
-It also tolerates compacted soils and dry conditions, making it an excellent choice for scarce water.
+The plant does well in full sun and can tolerate various soil types and pH levels.
+Plus, it tolerates compacted soils and dry conditions, making it an excellent choice for scarce water.

 7. Lombardy Poplar